Quick answer

 Timing of Gifts and Transfers

-The timing of gifts and transfers is another critical factor in mitigating POAT liability.
-By carefully planning when to transfer assets, individuals can minimize their tax burden.
+The timing of gifts and transfers is another critical factor in reducing POAT liability.
+By carefully planning when to transfer assets, individuals can reduce their tax burden.

 - Plan gifts around significant life events, such as weddings or birthdays.